vital-xvv/Mail-Sender-Microservice/README.md

    Run `docker-compose up`

-   After running this commn=and all containers should have a "RUNNING" status:
+   After running this command all containers should have a "RUNNING" status:

 ![containers](assets/containers.png)